dotcms-plugins/custom-field-react/README.md

-# DotCMS Custom Field with a ReactJS app <a href="https://github.com/sparksuite/simplemde-markdown-editor" target="_blank">SimpleMDE - Markdown Editor</a>
+# dotCMS Custom Field / React Based Markdown Editor

+<a href="https://github.com/sparksuite/simplemde-markdown-editor" target="_blank">SimpleMDE - Markdown Editor</a>

 The following are instructions to create a custom field in DotCMS using a VTL file that can import a ReactJS App (any JS framework app could be imported using the same principle) into an Iframe.